TieDyedDevil/vumeter/README.md

 than 100%.
 Determine the appropriate gain by inspecting the output of `pactl list sinks`.
-Remember that the makeup gain is independent of the sink volume; if the latter changes, you'll need to create a new meter with the appropriate makeup gain.
+Remember that the makeup gain is independent of the sink volume; if the latter changes, you'll need to create a new meter having the appropriate complementary makeup gain.

 By default, two meters are instantiated.
 More or fewer meters may be specified via a command-line option; the logo text of each meter may be set individually.
+PulseAudio will combine channels in the event that the meter has fewer channels than its source; for example, a one channel meter will report the level of all of the source channels mixed to mono.

 This code descends from original work by Martin Cameron.